Wireless printing center

 A gateway is an address (the main IP address of a wireless network's router, for example) on a network that serves as an access point to another network (such as the Internet).
 You can use your default gateway to access your wireless router's configuration page by typing the default gateway address into the address bar of a browser.

 DHCP Read more

-Dynamic Host Configuration Protocol.
-A network protocol used by devices such as computers and printers to obtain configuration information so that they can operate on a network.
+Dynamic Host Configuration Protocol (DHCP) is a network protocol used by devices, such as routers, computers and printers, to obtain an IP address from the router so that they can communicate on a network.

 Dial-up Read more

 An Internet connection method that uses existing telephone lines in the house and is the slowest form of data transfer.
 If the dial-up modem is in use, the phone cannot be used.

 DSL Read more

 Digital Subscriber Line (DSL) is a high-speed Internet service that competes with cable Internet to provide online access.
 DSL operates over standard copper telephone lines like dial-up service, but is many times faster than dial-up.
 In addition to being faster than dial-up, DSL coexists with the telephone service, allowing users to surf the Net and use the phone at the same time.

 A dynamic IP address is assigned to a device on a network by a DHCP server (typically a router in a network).
 When a device disconnects from a network, it may obtain a different IP address from the DHCP server when it reconnects.
 This allows the DHCP server to manage a pool of IP addresses without user intervention.